skip to main content

 Data is as of time of post.
 Offers and availability may vary by location and are subject to change.

-Verizon’s home landline VoIP (voice over internet protocol) service, on the other hand, consists of just one plan, but it’s loaded with features and delivered over fiber-optic internet (so it requires an internet/phone bundle).
-Like its TV service, it requires Fios internet, and there are limitations—an internet outage also means no TV or phone, for example.
+Like its TV service, it requires a Verizon Fios internet bundle, and there are limitations—an internet outage also means no TV or phone, for example.
 But at only $25 a month, it’s a nice extra for the price and cheap if you’re into the idea of an old-school landline.

 Why you should trust us: Our expert editors spend weeks researching and testing Verizon’s phone and internet bundles every year to give you the most up-to-date and accurate information available.